 Jones v.
 Novartis Pharmaceuticals Corp., No. 17-11063 (11th Cir.
 Apr.
 30, 2018)

 Tamara Fishman Barago practices in the Firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
-She specializes in the defense of complex serial and mass tort litigation — primarily personal injury litigation involving pharmaceutical products — and she has significant experience with all facets of the litigation process, including pretrial discovery, motions practice, trial preparation, and appellate work.
+She specializes in the defense of complex serial and mass tort litigation — primarily personal injury litigation involving regulated products — and she has significant experience with all facets of the litigation process, including pretrial discovery, motions practice, trial preparation, and appellate work.

-As part of her pro bono work, Ms. Barago successfully negotiated a favorable settlement for a disabled client who was unable to exit a Washington, D.C. store in an emergency.
+In her pro bono work, Ms. Barago successfully negotiated a favorable settlement for a disabled client who was unable to exit a Washington, D.C. store in an emergency.
 She also has appeared before a Washington, D.C. family court judge, representing a child as guardian ad litem in a custody case.

 - To Tweet or Not to Tweet

 - Taking the "Product" Out of Product Liability: Litigation Risks and Business Implications of Innovator and Co-Promoter Liability